daveprowse/linux-security/labs/lab-29/lab-29.md

 So the permissions would be 744.
 But you could go further.
 How about we give full access to User, but zero access to Group and Other.
 Easy, that would be 700.

-Try it now:
+Try it now.
+First make a copy of the file:

+`cp test1.sh test2.sh`

+> Note: You will see that the copied file inherits the same permissions as the source!

+Now change the permissions for the second file.

-`chmod 700 test1.sh`
+`chmod 700 test2.sh`

+Compare the permissions of each file with `ls -l`

-Now run it again: `./test1.sh`
+Now run the new file: `./test2.sh`

-It should still function.
+It should function for you.
 But for other users, it will not.
 They won't even be able to read the file.
 Fantastic!

+Finally, let's change both files to 744 at the same time:

+`chmod 744 *`

+And check it with `ls -l`.

+**Question**: What permissions are being handed out to the three entities of UGO?

+**Answer**: User = rwx, Group = r, Other = r

 👍 **Great Work!
 Continue!** 👍